charlesknapp/TotalRecall/README.md

 ## D. isVowel

-1. Write a function `isVoweltha`t takes a character (i.e. a string of length 1) and returns `true` if it is a vowel, `false` otherwise.
+1. Write a function `isVowelthat' takes a character (i.e. a string of length 1) and returns `true` if it is a vowel, `false` otherwise.

 2. The vowel could be upper or lower case.